scottnonnenberg/blog/pages/posts/2016-03-10-star-wars-cards.md

 ## The fall of SW:CCG

-It finally dawned on me, after the fourth set was released in April 1997, that I couldn’t stay on the treadmill.
-A lot of my friends had started to jump off already, but I needed hard proof that my hobby wasn’t good for me.
-The fourth set’s powerful cards and smaller pack sizes made it clear that each new set would overshadow cards from previous sets.
-And if I was going to continue to play (and have a chance at winning), I would be squeezed for money I didn’t really have.
+It finally dawned on me, after the fourth set was released in April 1997, that I couldn't stay on the treadmill.
+A lot of my friends had started to jump off already, but I needed hard proof that my hobby wasn't good for me.
+The fourth set's powerful cards and smaller pack sizes made it clear that each new set would overshadow cards from previous sets.
+And if I was going to continue to play (and have a chance at winning), I would be squeezed for money I didn't really have.

 Thus, I sold all my cards.
 It was a sad but necessary day.
 Happily, I was able to channel that analytical energy into programming (with Pascal, then) and proto-blogging (with hand-edited HTML via [notepad.exe](https://en.wikipedia.org/wiki/Notepad_(software))).
 The beginning of a lifelong obsession with software!

 In college, I bought some *Magic* cards and played them with friends, calling the effort *Socialist™ Magic®*.
 I took my lesson about the arms-race of commercial collectible card games to heart, building a shared set of cards my friends and I could play from.
 We had lots of fun, occasionally heading to the local comics/games shop to buy new cards we could all use.
-But I’d still look over to the new Star Wars cards sets wistfully, knowing that I didn’t have the money to jump back in.
+But I'd still look over to the new Star Wars cards sets wistfully, knowing that I didn't have the money to jump back in.

 In 2001, unbeknownst to me, Decipher lost their contract to produce *Star Wars: Customizable Card Game*.
 During that final year, they produced a number of last-minute, inadequately-tested sets, some based on the new prequel trilogy.
 And then the game was officially dead.